MicrosoftDocs/microsoft-365-community/Community/using-shared-channels-for-external-collaboration.md

 Without getting into the technical details, Teams Connect (Shared Channels) relies on something called Azure B2B Direct Connect, which is different than B2B Collaboration used for External Collaboration (Guests).
 The big difference is that this requires organizations to trust one another's security (essentially to 'federate' identities) in order for this feature to be available.

-The key portion here is that B2B Direct Connect requires **a mutual trust relationship between two Azure AD organizations** to allow access to each other's resources.
+The key portion here is that B2B Direct Connect requires **a mutual trust relationship between two Microsoft Entra organizations** to allow access to each other's resources.
 Both the resource organization and the external organization need to mutually enable B2B Direct Connect in their cross-tenant access settings.
 While this may not seem like the end of the world, it does seem counter to the well-known concept in Cyber Security of Zero Trust, especially its well-known adage 'never trust, always verify.'

 ![Shared Channel Mutual Trust](media/using-shared-channels-for-external-collaboration\sharedchannels1_2.png)